pagkly/Zed/Investopedia4/The Power of the Organizational Chart.md

 ## Understanding Organizational Charts

 Organizational charts graphically display an employee's [[hierarchical]](https://www.investopedia.com/articles/professionals/102915/hierarchy-investment-bank.asp) status relative to other individuals within the company.
-For example, an assistant director will invariably fall directly below a director on the chart, indicating that the former reports to the latter.
+For example, an assistant director [[Will|will]] invariably fall directly below a director on the chart, indicating that the former reports to the latter.
 Organizational charts use simple symbols such as lines, squares, and circles to connect different job titles that relate to each other.

 ## Types of Organizational Charts